 Want to get a good LinkedIn profile?
-Here are some examples of what you should and should not say on your LinkedIn profile.
+Here are 5 examples of what you should and should not say on your LinkedIn profile.

 - Have a purpose